injectionmethod/Grocker/README.md

 Installation:
 - Download And Extract The Folder
-- Load As Unpackaged In chrome://extensions/
+- Load As Unpacked In chrome://extensions/

 Features:
 - Exclude Followers